Azure-Samples/ms-identity-python-django-tutorial/README.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
 - Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
-- On the consent screen, note the scopes that are being requested.
+- On the consent screen, note the scopes (Graph permissions) that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
+- The middle of the screen now has an option to click for [**ID Token Details**](https://docs.microsoft.com/azure/active-directory/develop/id-tokens): click it to see some of the ID token's decoded claims.
+- Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint and fetch the details of up to 5 users in your tenant.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.